ScienceBasedTargets/SBTi-finance-tool/docs/getting_started.rst

 There are five (+1) notebooks that go through the process step-by-step:

-We recommend that you start with notebook 1 analysis example, especially if you are new to Python and/or the `temperature scoring methodology <https://sciencebasedtargets.org/wp-content/uploads/2020/09/Temperature-Rating-Methodology-V1.pdf>`__.
+We recommend that you start with notebook 1 analysis example, especially if you are new to Python and/or the `V1.0 temperature scoring methodology <https://sciencebasedtargets.org/wp-content/uploads/2020/09/Temperature-Rating-Methodology-V1.pdf>`__.

 1. `Analysis example (with abbreviated methodology) <https://colab.research.google.com/github/ScienceBasedTargets/SBTi-finance-tool/blob/main/examples/1_analysis_example.ipynb>`__